 For almost 20 years, I lived under the shadows as an undocumented immigrant during my stay in the U.S. (except for a lapse of time I enjoyed legal status with a temporary work permit).

-Three years after my abrupt deportation in 2009, I am still working on putting my life back together.
+More than a decade after my abrupt deportation in 2009, I am still working on putting my life back together.
 I had become part of the over 2 million immigrants (DHS 2013) that have been deported under President Obama’s first term and are often forgotten once we are south of the border.

 And I could have stayed in the shadows of deportation the rest of my life…